 To the painter's last phase belong the Madonna and Child in the Biblioteca Berenson near Florence, in which the forcefully defined figures stand out sharply against the precious damask of the background, a Saint Jerome in the Musée Tessé in Le Mans, recently attributed to the artist by Bellosi, and a fresco with Saints John the Baptist and Francesco, originally on the rood screen in the church of Santa Croce and today in the adjacent museum, in which the tense line and tormented characterization of the figures already prefigure the innovations of Pollaiuolo and Verrocchio.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Although his narrative contains some episodes based on pure fantasy, Vasari's dual biography of Domenico Veneziano and Andrea del Castagno (Vasari, ed.
 Milanesi, 2 : 667-682) remains fundamental for the reconstruction of both artists' activity.